 However, /e/ provided frequent Android updates so far.
 The official, no longer maintained, LineageOS ROM for Moto G4 is stuck at patch level October 2018.

-Keep in mind that keeping your Android ROM up-to-date is important, however, even an up-to-date Android patch level won’t fix vulnerabilities in other chips (e.g. GPS, broadband) of your smartphone.
+Keep in mind that keeping your Android ROM up-to-date is essential; however, even an up-to-date Android patch level won’t fix vulnerabilities in other chips (e.g., GPS, broadband) of your smartphone.

 /e/ Foundation websites